 1. Install a Screen Door

-Including your cat in the presence of your baby will make the whole experience seem less stressful for them, so allow them the opportunity to supervise the baby from afar.
+Including your cat in your baby’s presence will make the whole experience seem less stressful for them, so allow them the opportunity to supervise the baby from afar.

 2. Make Space for Your Cat

-More than anything, your cat will like just be curious about the baby.
+More than anything, your cat will be curious about your baby.
 As intelligent creatures, they see how important this baby is to the family, and they’ll want to be close.

 3. Make the Crib Less Appealing

-Before the baby arrives, you can put uncomfortable, noisy items into the bed of the crib.
+Before the baby arrives, you can put uncomfortable, noisy items into the crib, such as a flat layer of tinfoil or baby crinkle toys.
 Each time your cat jumps in, they’ll be greeted by startling sounds and no cozy place to sleep.

-Eventually they’ll decide the crib is not a prime nap spot, and will leave your baby in peace when you bring her home.
+They’ll eventually decide the crib is not a prime napping spot and will leave your baby in peace when you bring them home.